 Search for and navigate towards a specific planet/ star/ constellation in the app

 Binoculars - We cannot say this enough!
 The best first-time investment you can make in stargazing, are a pair of binoculars!
 Every astronomer has one in their kit.
 Binoculars help you get started in the field of astronomy, become familiarized with the night skies, help you in learning how to navigate in the sky (star hopping techniques, etc).
 They're easier to use than a telescope as they do not require any major setup and they can reveal a lot more of the night sky than your unaided eyes.
 These can be a great first step towards getting started in astronomy and makes using a telescope a bit easier later on.
 Check this section for recommendations for binoculars.

 Keep up with your target!
 Note that all objects like stars, planets, Moon, etc are continuously moving in our sky.
 This is due to the earth's rotation.
 So once you find the object and have focused on it, your job isn't done! every few seconds the target will appear to move out of your view, and you need to use the fine adjustment/ slow motion controls on your telescope to ensure the telescope alignment moves along with it.
 This is called manual tracking.
 If your telescope came with a GOTO mount, it is likely that the automatic mount will do the tracking for you.
 The higher magnification you are at, the faster the target moves out and more frequent tracking is necessary to keep it within the field of view.

 Using telescope is a skill that one needs to acquire.
 No matter how much you read or videos you watch, you must try it out once, twice, thrice or more, before you can see anything through it.
-Do not get disheartened and do not lose patience if you don't succeed the first time.
+Do not get disheartened and do not lose patience if you don't succeed the first time, or in fact even after a few attempts.
 Its like learning how to ride a bike or swimming or anything that requires you to practice and learn in order to be good at it.